![]() ![]() |

 Lights

-going around the house replacing all the filament bulbs with a
+going around the house replacing all the filament bulbs with low energy

 use standard low energy bulbs instead.
-So with the idea firmly
+But how to mount an LED bulb

 for is it?
 And it wasn't.
-A trip to B&Q resulted in the
+My local B&Q had the

 the electrical department where all the trunking and accessories are, I

-anyway, I bought a couple at 58p each and some bulb holders (£1.18) and
+anyway, I bought a couple of them and two bulb holders and

-headed home, secure in the knowlege that I'd found the answer.
-A short
+headed home, secure in the knowlege that I had found the perfect

-session with my hole cutting saw and they were finished.
-In addition to
+session with my hole cutting saw they were nearly finished, with

-screw the assembly to the underside of the cabinet.
-Then it's simply a
+screwed to the underside of the cabinet.
+It was then simply a

 matter of connecting a 2 core cable to the bulb holders and attaching